Versent/redux-crud/readme.md

 }
 ```

-Instead of trying to work with nested records in your views you should normalize them in you async action creator:
+Instead of trying to work with nested records in your views, you should normalize them in your async action creator:

 ```js